brian-zZZ/DL_Impls/gMLP-repro/README.md

 [Flower classification dataset](http://download.tensorflow.org/example_images/flower_photos.tgz)

 ### Pre-train
-In the original paper, the models are pre-trained in ImageNet-1K or ImageNet-21K, which are both natural image datasets.
+In the original paper, the models are pre-trained in ImageNet-1k , which are both natural image datasets.

 ### Fine-tune
 Excute the ```main_finetune.py``` with scripts below to fine-tune with pre-trained weights.